Investigator, Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research

-Associate Professor, Molecular Medicine and Psychiatry, The Hofstra North Shore-LIJ School of Medicine
+Professor, Psychiatry and Molecular Medicine, The Hofstra North Shore-LIJ School of Medicine

 Phone: (718) 470-8126

 Dr. Lencz leads the Laboratory of Analytic Genomics within the Center for Psychiatric Neuroscience at The Feinstein Institute for Medical Research.
-He is also founder and co-leader of The Ashkenazi Genome Consortium, an international collaboration of leading researchers studying the genetics of complex disease (ranging from cancer to mental illness to diabetes) by examining DNA samples drawn from members of this genetically unique “founder” population.
+He is founder and co-leader of The Ashkenazi Genome Consortium, an international collaboration of leading researchers studying the genetics of complex disease (ranging from cancer to mental illness to diabetes) by examining DNA samples drawn from members of this genetically unique “founder” population.
+Dr. Lencz also leads COGENT, the international cognitive genomics consortium, and is a member of the Psychiatric Genomics Consortium.

 Dr. Lencz was among the first recipients of the EUREKA (Exceptional, Unconventional Research Enabling Knowledge Acceleration) award from the National Institute of Mental Health, and has previously received a Career Development Award from NIMH and a Young Investigator Award from NARSAD.

-He is also the author or co-author of more than 100 peer-reviewed publications of scientific and biomedical literature, and was an invited contributor to the Encyclopedia of Genetics.
+Dr. Lencz is the author or co-author of more than 150 peer-reviewed publications of scientific and biomedical literature.
+He was an invited contributor to the Encyclopedia of Genetics, and has authored numerous book chapters and invited commentaries.
+Dr. Lencz received his BA from Yale University and his PhD from the University of Southern California.

 Dr. Lencz’s primary research focus is the use of biomarkers, especially novel genetic technologies, to refine our understanding of the causes and treatment of schizophrenia.